McMahonLab/OMD-TOIL/README.md

 * __Follow the proper file structure__, as described in the Table of Contents section.
 * __All files should be text-based__.
 Git cannot track changes made to binary file formats such as doc, xls, pdf, etc.
 * __Each set of scripts should be accompanied by a README file__, which contains the information described below.
 We recommend using [MarkDown](https://help.github.com/articles/markdown-basics/), as it renders nicely on GitHub.
 * __Data are not to be stored in this repo__.
 Instead, upload your data to `/home/shared/OMD-TOIL/data` on Zissou, and indicate these data in your pull request.
 The data will be moved to `data_lakes` and symbolic links created.
+Alternatively, you may wish to retain your data files in your local branch of the repo; in that case, you may indicate these data files in a [.gitignore](https://help.github.com/articles/ignoring-files/) file committed in your local repository.
 * __Update the master README.md file__ with a new Table of Contents entry and link.

 Contents of a Good README File